If you are looking to plan a stress free unique wedding in a stunning location, then consider having your wedding in Malta.

-There are a number of tour operators that offer wedding packages to Malta and Gozo but if you are thinking of doing it alone, planning a wedding in Malta can be just as easy as back home and certainly offers great value for money.
+You can use a wedding planner, a tour operator that offers wedding packages to Malta and Gozo or if you are thinking of going it alone, planning a wedding in Malta can be easy and certainly offers great value for money.

-You can choose to have either a civil or religious wedding ceremony in Malta.
-For couples wishing to have a civil ceremony there are some wonderful civil venues to choose from and those couples planning a religious ceremony are able to choose the elegant splendour of Baroque parish churches or the more intimate and secluded countryside chapels.
+You can have either a civil or religious wedding ceremony in Malta.
+For couples wishing to have a civil ceremony there are some wonderful civil venues to choose from.
+Options for a religious ceremony include the elegant splendour of baroque parish churches or the more intimate and secluded countryside chapels.

 Top Tips from Malta wedding planning experts